gradCSwomen-utah/gradCSwomen-utah.github.io/_pages/about.md

 ---

-Welcome to Grad-CS Women, an inclusive community dedicated to empowering female computer science graduate students at the University of Utah.
+Welcome to Grad-CS Women, an inclusive community dedicated to empowering female-identifying computer science graduate students at the University of Utah.
 As a student-led organization in the Kahlert School of Computing, we are committed to creating a supportive environment where women can thrive academically, professionally, and personally.
-While Grad-CS Women was designed to support female computer science graduate students, *we welcome all computer science graduate students **(including non-female students)** who support the women in tech initiative*.
+Please note that while Grad-CS Women was designed to support female-identifying computer science graduate students, *we welcome all computer science graduate students **(including non female-identifying students)** who support the women in tech initiative*.

 Through various events, including workshops, speaker series, social gatherings, and professional development sessions, we strive to enhance the graduate experience and bridge the gender gap in technology.
 Our initiatives are designed to address the unique challenges faced by women in computer science and to celebrate their achievements.